AirMarshal222/endplates/README.md

 where cl is the wing lift coefficient, AR is the aspect ratio, and e is the oswald's efficiency factor.
 AR in our context is the effective Aspect Ratio.

-### P1 Notes
-The MAC of Duck Duck Goose is 0.2 m.
-The wingspan is 1.44.
-The aspect ratio is 7.17.